Origin and History

 By mid September 1756, one battalion of the regiment was part of Beck's detachment who reinforced Piccolomini's Corps operating in Moravia.
 On October 8, this battalion accompanied FML Spada who marched to Sadowa (present-day Sadová) to put a stop to the depredations of the Prussians on the right bank of the Elbe.

 At the beginning of 1758, the battalions were exchanged.
-On April 20, during the Prussian invasion of Moravia, the regiment formed part of Colonel Brentano's light troops who launched a surprise attack on Frei-Infanterie de Angelelli at Liebau (present-day Lubawka), capturing 4 officers, 47 men and 5 guns.
+On April 20, during the Prussian invasion of Moravia, part the regiment was attached to Colonel Brentano's light troops who launched a surprise attack on Frei-Infanterie de Angelelli at Liebau (present-day Lubawka), capturing 4 officers, 47 men and 5 guns.
 On August 4, a detachment of the regiment took part in an engagement near Horschitzka (present-day Hořičky).
-On October 14, the regiment was at the Battle of Hochkirch where it was attached to Loudon's Column to the southwest of Hochkirch.
+On October 14, part of the regiment was at the Battle of Hochkirch where it was attached to Loudon's Column to the southwest of Hochkirch.

-On April 15 1759, the regiment took part in an engagement near Sebastiansberg.
+On April 15 1759, part of the regiment participated in an engagement near Sebastiansberg.
 By mid-August, during the Austro-Imperial campaign in Saxony, one battalion of the regiment was attached to Hadik's Corps.
-On September 21, this battalion took part in the Combat of Korbitz where it was deployed on the left wing of Hadik's Corps under Major-general Brentano.
-By October 1, a battalion was at encamped at Tannenberg as part of Brentano's Corps.
+On September 21, this battalion took part in the Combat of Korbitz where it was deployed on the left wing of Hadik's Corps under Major-General Brentano.
+By October 1, a battalion was encamped at Tannenberg as part of Brentano's Corps.
 On December 3 and 4, a detachment of the regiment formed part of Beck's Corps who attacked an isolated Prussian force and captured part of it at the Combat of Meissen.
 In this combat, Major Fontaine and Major Guttenberg of the regiment distinguished themselves.

 In 1761, the regiment did not take part in any major action.